realboutouil/microservices-consul-haproxy/README.md

-# Microservices with consul and HAProxy As API Gateway
+# Microservices with consul and HAProxy as an API Gateway

 ##### Introduction
 ------------